 A teacher is necessary for the dissemination of knowledge.
 A teacher removes darkness from his pupil’s life just like a lamp with the luminescence of knowledge.
 During Vidyarambh Sanskar, the child offers prayers to its teacher.
 This Sanskar adds to the level of respect a student has for his teacher.
-The teacher will also be committed to teach the right things.
+The teacher also be committed to teaching the right things.
 According to Hindu Shastras, a teacher’s position is greater than Lord Brahma.
-A teacher is kept in such a pedestal because it is only through the Guru that we acquire knowledge about this universe.
+One places their teacher on such a pedestal because it is only through the Guru that we acquire knowledge about this universe.

-- Deed- If the guru/teacher is not present in the ceremony then prayers should be offered to a coconut instead while mantras are being chanted.
+If the guru/teacher is not present in the ceremony then once can offer prayers to a coconut instead while chanting mantras.

 यद्दीदयच्छवसऽ ऋतप्रजात, तदस्मासु द्रविणं धेहि चित्रम्।